 I have been asked many times on what wineries I would recommend for people to visit.
 That is expected since I have personally visited over 300 Texas wineries over the years around the state.
 The answer depends on what part of Texas they are visiting, but the most commonly asked about area is the Texas Hill Country, since it is the second most visited wine destination in the United States.
 The difficult part is coming up with a handful of wineries for the person to visit over a weekend.
 There are so many good wineries and tasting rooms in the Texas Hill Country and, of course, it depends on what styles of wine the person likes.

 I have partnered with the national tour company Private Label Tours to hopefully help answer the question on what wineries to visit in the Texas Hill Country.
-We have arranged a seven day tour of the Texas Hill Country, including private winery tastings and tours, social events with local wine authorities, shopping, and some of the best restaurants available.
-Even with seven days, there still is not enough time with logistics to get to all the wineries I would recommend, but we have made a great head start for the guest to learn how great Texas wine is, and entice them to return to visit more wineries.
+After running a survey to determine what possible guests would enjoy, we have now arranged a three-day tour of the Texas Hill Country, including private winery tastings and tours.
+Obviously just three days is not enough time with logistics to get to all the wineries I would recommend, but we have made a great head start for the guest to learn how great Texas wine is, and entice them to return to visit more wineries.

 Now, this is not your common “party bus tour” of the Fredericksburg area.
 This tour provides the guest an education about the Texas wine industry and Hill Country wines.
 In addition, guests will meet and engage with local winery owners and other wine authorities.
 There may even be a few special surprises thrown in, that the average winery visitor does not get the chance to enjoy.

-A guest cannot just drink wine during the entire trip, so some fantastic restaurants have also been included in the tour.
-Restaurants have been chosen to provide a variety of delicacies for the guests’ enjoyment.
+Restaurants have been chosen for the tour to provide a variety of delicacies for the guests’ enjoyment.
 We have even arranged an entertaining evening with a cooking class and dinner, with wine included, provided by a nationally recognized gourmet food producer—Fredericksburg’s own, Fischer & Wieser.

 With all the extraordinary and exclusive experiences provided during the tour, and to ensure all guests enjoy an immersive and informative experience, space will need to be limited to a maximum of 16 guests.
 To avoid any avoidable disappointment and regrets—sign up now for the Texas Wine Lover Hill Country Wine Trail Tour!